tldr-pages/tldr/pages/linux/matchpathcon.md

 > See also: `semanage-fcontext`, `secon`, `chcon`, `restorecon`.
 > More information: <https://manned.org/man/matchpathcon.8>.

-- Lookup the persistent security context setting of a path:
+- Lookup the persistent security context setting of an absolute path:

 `matchpathcon {{/path/to/file}}`